+I’m a Professor Anthony Mellows fellow based at the Department of Neuroimaging within the Institute of Psychiatry, Psychology and Neuroscience at King’s college London.
 I use computational modelling and neuroimaging to understand the mechanisms underlying symptoms of anxiety and depression.